 USANA Health Sciences, Inc., a Utah corporation, was founded in 1992 by Myron W. Wentz, Ph.D.
 We develop and manufacture high-quality, science-based nutritional and personal care products with a primary focus on promoting long-term health and reducing the risk of chronic degenerative disease.
 In so doing, we are committed to continuous product innovation and sound scientific research.
 We have operations in 20 markets worldwide, where we distribute and sell our products by way of direct selling.
-We have chosen this distribution method as we believe it is the most conducive to meeting our vision as a company, which is improving the overall health and nutrition of individuals and families around the world.
-Our net sales in fiscal year 2015 were \$918.5 million, of which 84.8% were in markets outside of the United States.
+We have chosen the direct selling distribution method as we believe it is the most conducive to meeting our vision as a company, which is improving the overall health and nutrition of individuals and families around the world.
+Our net sales in fiscal year 2016 were \$1.006 billion, of which 87.0% were in markets outside of the United States.
 As a U.S.-based multi-national company with an expanding international presence, our operating results are sensitive to currency fluctuations, as well as economic and political conditions in markets throughout the world.
 Additionally, we are subject to the various laws and regulations in the United States, China, and the other markets in which we operate with respect to the products that we sell and to our method of distribution.

 Our customer base comprises two types of customers: "Associates" and "Preferred Customers."
 Associates share in our company vision by acting as independent distributors of our products in addition to purchasing our products for their personal use.
 Preferred Customers purchase our products strictly for personal use and are not permitted to resell or to distribute the products.
-As of January 2, 2016, we had 421,000 active Associates and 89,000 active Preferred Customers worldwide.
+As of December 31, 2016, we had 471,000 active Associates and 93,000 active Preferred Customers worldwide.